dhanushl0l/close-minimize-and-maximize-Custom-buttons/README.md

 To install the extension, follow these steps:

-    Download the extension package from the provided link.
+    Download the extension package from the provided releases.

     Open your Firefox browser.